Karim90403/vr-lab-4/README.md

 - **'c' Key**: Calibrate Head Pose
   - Pressing the 'c' key recalibrates the head pose estimation to the current orientation of the user's head.
 This sets the current head pose as the new reference point.

-- **'r' Key**: Start/Stop Recording
-  - Toggling the 'r' key starts or pauses the recording of data to log folder.

 - **'q' Key**: Quit Program
   - Pressing the 'q' key will exit the program.